 - Repeatedly rejected transactions.
 The fact that a transaction is rejected once or twice can happen to everyone, but transactions that are repeatedly rejected are a warning signal to the merchant.
 Although not always the case, this can be a sign that someone is trying to figure out personal data that they do not legally have access to.

 - Suspicious email addresses or phone numbers.
-An identity theft is rarely 100% foolproof, usually the fraud is committed with one or a couple of holes.
+Identity theft is rarely 100% foolproof, usually, the fraud is committed with one or a couple of holes.
 That’s why it’s a good idea to look out for email addresses that don’t seem to make sense (different names, companies pretending to be individuals, etc.), as well as suspicious phone numbers (prefixes that differ in delivery and billing addresses).

 - Many orders for the same item.
 Ecommerce fraudsters tend to choose items with a higher price, and when they find the one they like, they use it in their scams over and over again.
 Often the merchandise is fenced anyway, so it’s more about the monetary value than the actual product.